S-K-Game/IceRun/README.md

 - ### _In order for the player to understand how to play the game we built the game in this way:_
 - - There is a detailed screen explaining the game
-- - There is also an experience game that is actually a short and not difficult track that he can practice before the challenging track.
+- - There is also an experience game that is actually a short and not difficult track that he can practice before the challenging track._

+---
+- ## If you want to play press [here](https://s-k-games.itch.io/icerun)
+- Enjoy!!